 We may also rely on our processing being necessary to perform a contract for you, if you are a client or a candidate or contractor and we are negotiating or have entered into an agreement with you to provide services to you or receive services from you.

-If you do not provide the personal data we request or withdraw your consent for the processing of your personal data, we may not be able to match you with available job opportunities.
+If you do not provide the personal data we request or withdraw your consent, if consent is the sole lawful basis we rely on for processing your information, we may not be able to match you with available job opportunities.

 No, we do not carry out automated profiling as there is an element of human intervention in all our processing.

-Yes, to better match your employee profile with current opportunities we may transfer your personal data to members of the Opus Talent Solutions group, clients and partners in countries outside the EEA (being the 27 Member States of the EU plus Norway, Leichtenstein and Iceland).
+Yes, to better match your employee profile with current opportunities we may transfer your personal data to members of the Opus Professional Services Group Limited, clients and partners in the UK and countries outside the EEA (EEA being, currently, the 27 Member States of the EU plus Norway, Liechtenstein and Iceland).
 This includes the US, Hong Kong and Australia and other countries where our clients or processors may be located.

 These countries’ privacy laws may be different from those in your home country.
-Where we transfer data to a country which has not been deemed to provide adequate data protection standards we always have security measures and contractual clauses in place to protect your personal data.
+Where we transfer data to a country which has not been deemed to provide adequate data protection standards as established by the EU, we always have appropriate security measures and contractual clauses in place to protect your personal data.

 We have appropriate technical and organisational security measures in place to protect your personal information under our control and to prevent unauthorised access, destruction, transmission, misuse or alteration of it.
 However, we cannot guarantee that such unauthorised access, destruction, transmission, misuse or alteration will not happen.

 Transfer of data via the internet is not completely secure and while we do our best to protect your personal data, any data you transmit to us is at your own risk.
-Once we have received your data we will follow our procedures and policies to protect it.
+Once we have received your data we will follow our procedures and policies to protect it securely.

 If we share any links to external websites operated by other organisations (such as clients, training providers etc) with you, any data you submit to those websites (including clicking on any link) is outside our control and will be subject to that third party’s data protection and privacy policies.
 We cannot guarantee that any third party will be compliant with relevant laws and best industry practice and accept no responsibility or liability for these third parties.